pvaladares/42cursus-01-Born2BeRoot/README.md

 * On line 26, replace `username_here` by `pvaladar`
 * On line 29, replace `password_here` by `IamTHEp4ssword!`

-* Now accessing http://localhost will automatically forward to http://localhost/wp-admin/install.php to start the installation.
+* Now accessing http://<ip address> will automatically forward to http://<ip address>/wp-admin/install.php to start the installation.

 ## 4.2 IFPS